What's the selection process?

 What is the total time commitment required for the fellowship?

 The fellows will be serving for 100 weeks, i.e. around 2 years with partner

 organisations.
+This would be a full-time commitment.
 We are looking for candidates who are looking for a long-term commitment to social development, with a temperament to serve the nation.